giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 When it comes to training the resulting model, the choice of the datasets used is also a huge deal, it will shape the performance on some tasks such as [OCR-free document understanding](https://llava-vl.github.io/blog/2024-01-30-llava-next/) or [understanding of visual prompts](https://arxiv.org/abs/2312.00784).

+### What about benchmarks?

-I deliberately did not include any benchmark metrics in this blog post.
-They might be useful for making your choices, but at the moment [extensive experiments on vision-language models design choices](https://arxiv.org/abs/2403.09611) are rare and biased towards image captioning tasks.
+Benchmarks might be useful for making your choices, but at the moment [extensive experiments on vision-language models design choices](https://arxiv.org/abs/2403.09611) are rare and biased towards image captioning tasks.
 > due to the nature of common evaluation being heavily tailored to captioning problems (3 out of the 8 benchmarks are captioning), captioning data notably lifts zero-shot performance

 (Extract from *MM1: Methods, Analysis & Insights from Multimodal LLM Pre-training*)

-Models benchmark results are also not really insightful to compare vision-language model designs because they are based on different language models and vision encoder with varying perfomances, and trained with very different amount of compute and data.
+Models benchmark results are also not very insightful to compare vision-language model designs because they are based on different language models and vision encoders with varying performances, and trained with very different amount of compute and data.

 This being said, here are some ways to compare available vision-language models on some benchmarks: